Our team of doctors at First Response Healthcare have prepared the following general health tips for Ramadan

 - Eye and eardrops.

-- Injections through the skin, muscle, joints, or veins, with the exception of intravenous feeding.
+- Injections through the skin, muscles, joints, or veins, with the exception of intravenous feeding.

 - Oxygen and anesthetic gases.